New AWS Directory Service

 Today we are introducing the AWS Directory Service to address these challenges!
 This managed service provides two types of directories.
 You can connect to an existing on-premises directory or you can set up and run a new, Samba-based directory in the Cloud.

 If your organization already has a directory, you can now make use of it from within the cloud using the AD Connector directory type.
 This is a gateway technology that serves as a cloud proxy to your existing directory, without the need for complex synchronization technology or federated sign-on.
-All communication between the AWS Cloud and your on-premises directory takes place over AWS Direct Connect or a secure VPN connection within a Amazon Virtual Private Cloud.
+All communication between the AWS Cloud and your on-premises directory takes place over AWS Direct Connect or a secure VPN connection within a Amazon Virtual Private Cloud (Amazon VPC).
 The AD Connector is easy to set up (just a few parameters) and needs very little in the way of operational care and feeding.
 Once configured, your users can use their existing credentials (user name and password, with optional RADIUS authentication) to log in to WorkSpaces, Zocalo, EC2 instances running Microsoft Windows, and the AWS Management Console.
 The AD Connector is available in Small (up to 10,000 users, computers, groups, and other directory objects) and Large (up to 100,000 users, computers, groups, and other directory objects).

 If you don’t currently have a directory and don’t want to be bothered with all of the care and feeding that’s traditionally been required, you can quickly and easily provision and run a Samba-based directory in the cloud using the Simple AD directory type.
 This directory supports most of the common Active Directory features including joins to Windows domains, management of Group Policies, and single sign-on to directory- powered apps.
 EC2 instances that run Windows can join domains and can be administered en masse using Group Policies for consistency.
 Amazon WorkSpaces and Amazon Zocalo can make use of the directory.
 Developers and system administrators can use their directory credentials to sign in to the AWS Management Console in order to manage AWS resources such as EC2 instances or S3 buckets.